Clinical ethics support and education

 Ethics, Law and Clinical Decision-making

 Much of the Centre’s research addresses ethical and legal issues arising in clinical practice.
 Huxtable co-authored the second edition of The Cambridge Medical Ethics Workbook and has proposed a model describing the legal dimensions of treatment and non-treatment decisions.
-Morley, supported by a Wellcome Trust Clinical Fellowship and supervised by Ives and Huxtable, is exploring moral distress in UK nursing.
-This research draws on feminist empirical bioethics to explore the way that nurses experience moral distress, and uses this to inform a conceptual analysis of moral distress that will provide insight into how we might respond to it.
+Morley, supported by a Wellcome Trust Clinical Fellowship and supervised by Ives and Huxtable, explored moral distress in UK nursing.
+This research drew on feminist empirical bioethics to explore the way that nurses experience moral distress, and used this to inform a conceptual analysis of moral distress that aimed to provide insights into how we might respond to it.
 Austin, supervised in the Centre by Huxtable and supported by the ESRC, is exploring ethical, legal and regulatory conceptions of autonomy and standards of informed consent, and the application of those within legal judgments and fitness to practice decisions.
-Smith, supervised by Ives in the Centre, is exploring the ethical and legal/regulatory implications of developing artificial intelligence to play a role in clinical decision-making
+Smith, supervised by Ives in the Centre, is exploring the ethical and legal/regulatory implications of developing artificial intelligence to play a role in clinical decision-making.

 Clinical Ethics Support

-Many members of the Centre team – including Huxtable, Deans, Birchley, Morley and Ives – provide clinical ethics support, for example as members of clinical ethics advisory groups.
-Huxtable is a trustee of the UK Clinical Ethics Network and Ives is a member of the Royal College of General Practitioners Medical Ethics Committee.
+Many members of the Centre team – including Huxtable, Deans, Birchley and Ives – provide clinical ethics support, for example as members of clinical ethics advisory groups.
+Huxtable is chair of the UK Clinical Ethics Network and Ives is a member of the Royal College of General Practitioners Medical Ethics Committee.
 Huxtable has written about clinical ethics support services in a recent book, and has elsewhere published (including with Birchley) and presented on the topic, including at the Medicine Unboxed conference.

 D Dickenson, R Huxtable, M Parker (2010)